-The informal gallery in Montgomery, Alabama is open any time, by appointment, and is filled more than 1000 works by many artists from various areas of the United States.
+The informal gallery in downtown Wetumpka, Alabama (7 miles from Montgomery) is open anytime, by appointment, and is filled more than 1000 works by many artists from various areas of the United States.
 Exhibitions have been presented by the gallery in New York, Chicago and Atlanta.

 Marcia Weber has enjoyed a close personal relationship with many artists in this field while actively collecting their art for over thirty years.

 The Mission of the gallery remains the same today as it was when the gallery was founded in 1991:

 Marcia Weber Art Objects is dedicated to trying to locate, to promote, to document and to preserve the art of self-taught artists, especially genuine contemporary folk artists and genuine outsider artists.

 The gallery supports photo documentation and primary field research to establish facts concerning the lives, works and environments of these artists.
 A special emphasis has been placed on artists who are still alive, but the genuine contemporary folk artist is nearly extinct.

 Gallery research is shared with any interested party.
 Source documents are donated to libraries to aid and to insure the possibility of future research in this field.
 The history of this field deserves to be true and correct in the future.
 Marcia Weber is committed to helping this process.

 When the general public gains greater opportunities to view this art, a greater awareness and appreciation develops.
 Marcia Weber Art Objects is committed to educating others and to fostering a better understanding of this art.